-Frank Shaw Associates is currently in the detailed design stage for Phase 1 of a large new Education Campus in Northstowe, Cambridge comprising: 12 form of entry (FE) Secondary School, 400 place Post-16, 3FE Primary School (with Nursery), 110 place SEN School, Dual-use Indoor Sports Facilities for school and community use.
-A Primary School and further Secondary extensions will be added at Phase 2 and 3.
+Frank Shaw Associates has recently completed Phase 1 of a large new Education Campus in Northstowe, Cambridge comprising: 12 form of entry (FE) Secondary School, 400 place Post-16, 3FE Primary School (with Nursery), 110 place SEN School, Dual-use Indoor Sports Facilities for school and community use.
+The Primary School and further Secondary extensions will be added at Phase 2 and 3.

 Located on the site of the former RAF Oakington base and surrounding farmland, Northstowe will be a sustainable new development that will have up to 10,000 new homes and an anticipated population of around 24,400 people.
 The development of Northstowe is being driven by a working partnership between South Cambridgeshire District Council, Cambridgeshire County Council and two Master Developers.

-Phase 1 has started to deliver the first 1,500 homes and the HE have received planning permission for Phase 2.
-Overall, the Northstowe Phase 2 Masterplan will include a town centre, new roads, schools, recreational areas and 3,500 new homes.
+Phase 1 has delivered the first 1,500 homes and the Phase 2 Masterplan includes a town centre, new roads, schools, recreational areas and a further 3,500 new homes.

 The Northstowe Education Campus site is located within the north-east corner of the Northstowe Phase 2 development.
 The school site lies along a ‘primary road’ between the Town Centre to the south and the Water Park and Cambridgeshire Guided Busway (CGB) to the north.